akotter2/Adam-Kotter-Code/README.md

 # Adam-Kotter-Code
-My repository for showcasing my different coding projects, divided into school projects and personal projects.
-As of this writting I am in the process of cleaning up my file system, so some files may have incomplete descriptions or appear in the wrong place.
+My repository for showcasing my different coding projects, divided into school projects, personal projects, and work projects.
+As of this writing I am in the process of cleaning up my file system, so some files may have incomplete descriptions or appear in the wrong place.

 ## Personal Projects